-In the Commission's view, there is no clear benefit associated with this option that exceeds the risks associated with the proposed rule deterring market entry and investment in new, small generation technology.
+For these reasons, the Commission's view is that there is no clear benefit associated with this option that exceeds the risks associated with the proposed rule.
 On this basis the Commission does not consider this option will, or is likely to, contribute to the achievement of the NEO.